|Title||TEKKA ONLINE MARKET|

 |Zoey Lim||BLKJ||Social Media Executive|

 Challenge: IMDA needed an activation idea that would catalyse digital adoption especially among the digitally uninitiated (seniors), at the onset of the pandemic.
-Strategy: We didn’t have to look beyond our neighbourhood wet markets, for an opportunity to bridge two groups that were in dire need of digital guidance.
+Strategy: We didn’t have to look beyond our neighborhood wet markets, for an opportunity to bridge two groups that were in dire need of digital guidance.
 The creative strategy therefore addressed: • Seniors, the most vulnerable population, who continued to visit wet markets at the height of the pandemic. • Wet market sellers who saw a decline in revenue of up to 80%, pushing many businesses to the brink of closure.
-Solution: The popular Tekka Market was chosen to go digital.
-Facebook was picked as the e-commerce platform, with PayNow as the digital payment gateway.
-These were selected as they had mass appeal and were easy for sellers and seniors to use independently.
+Solution: The popular Tekka Market was chosen as our testing ground, and activated online through a universally familiar platform, Facebook.
+This was picked because it had mass appeal, and above all, was easy for sellers and seniors to use independently.

-Here’s how IMDA launched Tekka Market’s first-ever e-commerce platform: Phase 0: Market Seller Mentorship Within a week in May 2020, merchants were trained on live-stream selling, inventory planning and product packaging.
+Here’s how the digital marketplace activation was brought to life: Phase 0: Market Seller Mentorship Within a week in May 2020, merchants were trained on live-stream selling, inventory planning and product packaging.
 Phase 1: Education and Excitement The TOM Facebook page quickly grew to several thousand followers.
 How?
 By introducing each seller with an exciting profile as well as educating fans on how to shop via the upcoming live streams.
-Phase 2: TOM Goes Live Each merchant hosted their very own live streams on 5 and 12 May.
+Phase 2: TOM Goes Live Each market seller hosted their very own live streams on 5 and 12 May.
 Exclusive produce and bento sets were auctioned off, with same-day, contactless delivery offered for free.
-Phase 3: Sustenance and Engagement TOM welcomed new sellers onboard after the activation, and continues to promote them to this day.
-The e-commerce platform was subsequently acquired by TADA Fresh, who have expanded it to more wet markets nationwide.
+Phase 3: Sustenance and Engagement TOM subsequently welcomed new sellers onboard, and continues to promote them to this day.
+The platform was acquired by TADA Fresh, who have expanded it to more markets nationwide.

-The primary objective of the TOM e-commerce platform was to help less savvy seniors and market sellers go digital.
-These results indicate that we did all that and more.
-Resounding Organic Reach, Engagement and Media Impressions: - 18,000+ TOM community members - $500,000+ earned media coverage (including all major newspapers and media outlets) - 2,400+ direct messages expressing interest to participate - 1,000,000+ people reached during campaign period Each live stream activation garnered avg. - 1,254 unique viewers - 51,459 people reached - 5,637 likes and reactions - 18,194 comments - 1,848 shares Over 100% in Sales: Tekka merchants sold out within as little as 10 minutes of going live.
+Resounding Organic Reach, Engagement and Media Impressions: 18,000+ TOM community members $500,000+ earned media coverage (including all major newspapers and media outlets) 2,400+ direct messages expressing interest to participate 1,000,000+ people reached during campaign period Each live stream activation garnered avg. - 1,254 unique viewers - 51,459 people reached - 5,637 likes and reactions - 18,194 comments - 1,848 shares Over 100% in Sales: Tekka merchants sold out within as little as 10 minutes of going live.
 More than 800 deliveries were fulfilled in 2 days, generating over $20,000 in revenue.
+Strong Local and Government Support: The success of TOM helped kick-start the formation of SG Digital Office, aimed to accelerate digital adoption especially among seniors and hawkers in the post-COVID recovery era.
 Sustained Digital Literacy: After the initial success, more stalls came onboard TOM: fulfilling orders via WhatsApp/Facebook, hosting online giveaways and even running their own live streams!